AckerlyXu/heima/articles/security/azure-security-network-security-best-practices.md

 We recommend that you configure User Defined Routes when you deploy a virtual network security appliance, which we’ll talk about in a later best practice.

+> [!NOTE]
-> [AZURE.NOTE] user Defined Routes are not required and the default system routes will work in most instances.
+> user Defined Routes are not required and the default system routes will work in most instances.

 You can learn more about User Defined Routes and how to configure them by reading the article [What are User Defined Routes and IP Forwarding](../virtual-network/virtual-networks-udr-overview.md).